Choosing the Right Hot Water System

 How They Work:

 Electric elements heat water in an insulated tank.
-Most operate on off-peak electricity overnight.
+Most Sydney homes with electric storage run on off-peak electricity overnight, taking advantage of cheaper tariff rates to heat a full tank ready for the morning.

 Pros: